-- A View Window shows the model according to user-defined settings made elsewhere on the user interface.
-Each view window is completely independent and may show the model from a different angle, using different visualization options, with or without results.
-The image in a view window is built up from several drawing layers as listed in the Layers Treeview (see Main Panels below).
-Each draws over the top of the one before it. - A Datatip provides model-related information about whatever is under the cursor. - A Tool tip reports on uses of toolbar buttons or expected input for grid cells in dialogs etc.
+- ❑ A View window shows the model according to user-defined settings made elsewhere on the user interface.
+Multiple view windows may be set-up, and each may show the model from a different angle, using different visualization options, with or without results. - ❑ The image in a view window is built up from several drawing Layers as listed in the Layers Treeview (see Main Panels below).
+Each layers draws over the top of the one before it. - ❑ A Datatip provides model-related information about whatever is under the cursor. - ❑ A Tool tip reports on uses of toolbar buttons or expected input for grid cells in dialogs etc. - ❑ An optional View axis cube shows model orientation at all times and allows orienting the model to a chosen view.
+Note that the worked examples do not generally include or make reference to this axis cube.